Aliwebs/SEI-project-4-client/README.md

 ## Approach Taken

 I started by making an ERD diagram for my database models.
-The general idea is that each post has an owner and that is the user who made the post, attachments and comments have a post id to refrence which post they belong to.
-Some of the tables in the diagram where not created as they where part of stretch goals I could not get to.
+The general idea is that each post has an owner and that is the user who made the post, attachments and comments have a post id to reference which post they belong to.
+Some of the tables in the diagram were not created as they were part of stretch goals I could not get to.
 ![ERD diagram](./readme-assets/ERD.png)

 Then I wrote the models for the post object and all the other models, I have put the post model below as an example.